amethon/www/_reflections/journal2.md

 Dear Journal,

-Today marks the end of our exploration of the abyssopelagia and we will soon be heading homewards.
+Today marks the end of our exploration of Abyssopelagia and we will soon be heading homewards.
 Dr. Hernandez and I have returned to the surface for the last time, feeling changed by our experience and eager to share it with others.

-The journey to the abyssopelagia has been an incredible experience that I will never forget.
+The expedition to Abyssopelagia has been an incredible experience that I will never forget.
 Dr. Hernandez and I set out with the goal of exploring the depths of the ocean, and we were not disappointed.
 The ocean is a vast and mysterious place, full of wonders that we could never have imagined.

 As we descended, I was struck by the ghostly beauty of the deep sea.
 The darkness was almost complete, but the faint glow of bioluminescent creatures illuminated our path.
 Strange and exotic creatures swam past us, some I had never seen before.